Planning on relocating to the Netherlands? Make your move easier with our ultimate checklist for moving to the Netherlands.

 Find somewhere to live

 The Netherlands has a whole host of housing options for expats.
 Do you want to live in a typical Amsterdam canal house?
 Maybe a houseboat in Haarlem?
 Or perhaps a modern waterfront apartment in Rotterdam?
 In the Netherlands, there’s something for every taste and budget.
-So, why not start the search early before you’ve even set foot in your new home?
+Just remember to sign up for home contents coverage to give yourself peace of mind wherever you end up.
+Check out Lemonade or Centraal Beheer to see your options ahead of time.
+Why not start the search early before you’ve even set foot in your new home?
 For more information, read our guide to Dutch housing terms.

 Start looking for a job